mycourtpro/mycourtpro.github.io/api/rels.md

 Returns in one stroke each court slots with prices and reservations.

-Here is a sample response (only one court though):
+Here is a sample response (only one court though, and links edited out for brevity):

 {% highlight javascript %}
 {
   "version": "1.0",
+  "userId": 82328,
   "_embedded": {
     "slots": [
       {